 2) Virtual Numbers

-Using VoIP and Direct Inward Dialling (DIDs) you’re able to obtain Virtual phone numbers to connect to your phone system at a very reasonable cost.
+Using VoIP and Direct Inward Dialing (DIDs) you’re able to obtain Virtual phone numbers to connect to your phone system at a very reasonable cost.
 This means that multiple site locations can have many different phone numbers routed over the internet to even a single phone system without the need to have equipment in that particular city or country.
 This is very useful for routing calls to different departments such as customer service, technical support groups and call queues.
 This functionality has many valuable applications.
 I once worked with a call center that put ads in various locations for job applicants in order to determine the best city for its new location.
 They were able to see where the most interest was coming from based on the local DID that was called most often.

 3) Remote Workers